Assessment Summary 2018-2019

 “Achievement at key stages 1 and 2 is good over time..”

 “Pupils with special educational needs and/or disabilities make good progress as a result of well-targeted support from highly skilled teachers and teaching assistants.”

 Early Years parents have access to Early Essence (or E2P+SEND) to view and contribute to their child's learning journey.
-Key Stage 1 and 2 parents receive assessment information four times a year after each assessment point.

 If you have an Apple device, you can now download the parent app to upload your own photographs/videos/comments.
 Type ‘E2P+Family’ into the app store to download.